Did you know that the School of Life Sciences has an Erasmus exchange agreement with the Friedrich Schiller University of Jena, Germany?

 It provides a unique opportunity to experience a different culture and language, broadens your outlook, boosts your confidence, and increases your chances of finding employment or a PhD position.
 And last, but not least, it’s fun!

 What about my expenses?

 A stipend is available that will cover most of your expenses.
 The stipend is subject to change but in 2018/19 it will be €400 per month.

 Who can go and when?

-All Life Sciences postgraduate students (fulltime) enrolled on one of the following MSc courses are eligible to apply: Molecular Medical Microbiology, Clinical Microbiology, Microbiology & Immunology, and Immunology & Allergy.
+All life sciences postgraduate students (fulltime) enrolled on one of the following MSc courses are eligible to apply: Clinical and Molecular Microbiology, Microbiology and Immunology, and Immunology and Allergy.
 The scheme is open to non-EU citizens.